CHP Officers discuss traffic collision avoidance techniques, collision causational factors, driver/parent responsibilities, seatbelt usage, etc…

-Testimonies are provided by officers who have investigated fatal collisions involving teens, along with the latest “RED ASPHALT” video, which chronicles the aftermath of several teenage driver collisions.
+Testimonies are provided by officers who have investigated fatal collisions involving teens, along with the latest “RED ASPHALT” video which chronicles the aftermath of several teenage driver collisions.
 The CHP offers the Start Smart program to help newly and future licensed teen drivers become more aware of the responsibilities that accompany the privilege of being a licensed California driver.
-Upcoming Start Smart classes are scheduled for Wednesday May 18, 2011 at 6:30 PM, Wednesday June 22, 2011 at 6:30 PM, and Wednesday July 20, 2011 at 6:30 PM at the Santa Barbara CHP office, 6465 Calle Real, Goleta, CA 93117.
-Reservations are required; call the Santa Barbara Area CHP office to sign up at: 805-967-1234.
+The next Start Smart class is scheduled for Tuesday May 7, 2013 at 6 PM, at Santa Barbara Cottage Hospital in the Burtness Auditorium back half.
+Call the Santa Barbara Area CHP office to sign up at: (805) 967-1234.
+Please either email me at firstname.lastname@example.org, or leave your email address and I’ll send you a detailed parking instructions and a map to the location of the room.

 If you are under 18 years of age, your risk of a fatal accident is about 2.5 times that of the average driver and your risk of an injury accident is three times higher than the average driver.
 Teen drivers MUST be accompanied by a parent or guardian.